Native Bavarian Herbs and Flowers

 The European trollius grows up to 60cm high with bright yellow flowers that bloom between June and August.

-These flowers grow in damp soils and shady areas like the woods by a river or pond!
+This alpine plant grows in damp soils and shady areas like the woods by a river or pond!

 Silver Thistle (Carlina acaulis)

 The Silver Thistle is another perennial plant native to the alpine regions of central and southern Europe.